Frequently Asked Questions

 A. Monroe City Schools' faculty will instruct the students enrolled in virtual school.
 The assignment of faculty largely depends upon how many students enroll in Family Choice Virtual School from each school and at each grade-level.
 Ideally, a virtual student will work with the teacher who would have taught him or her on campus.

-Schools will have some autonomy in creating schedules that work best for their students and faculty members since every school is a unique community.
+Schools have autonomy in creating schedules that work best for their students and faculty members since every school is a unique community.

 Q. Will students enrolled in the virtual program be able to play sports, do cheer, and join clubs?